Voluntary Human Extinction Movement: Reception

 Knight states his group's ideology runs counter to contemporary society's natalism.
 He believes this pressure has stopped many people from supporting, or even discussing, population control.
 He admits that his group is unlikely to succeed, but contends that attempting to reduce the Earth's population is the only moral option.

-Reception of Knight's idea in the mainstream media has been mixed.
 Writing in the San Francisco Chronicle, Gregory Dicum states that there is an "undeniable logic" to VHEMT's arguments, but he doubts whether Knight's ideas can succeed, arguing that many people desire to have children and cannot be dissuaded.
 Stephen Jarvis echoes this skepticism in The Independent, noting that VHEMT faces great difficulty owing to the basic human reproductive drive.
 At The Guardian's website, Guy Dammann applauds the movement's aim as "in many ways laudable", but argues that it is absurd to believe that humans will voluntarily seek extinction.
 Freelance writer Abby O'Reilly writes that since having children is frequently viewed as a measure of success, VHEMT's goal is difficult to attain.
 Knight contends in response to these arguments that though sexual desire is natural, human desire for children is a product of enculturation.

 The Roman Catholic Archdiocese of New York has criticized Knight's platform, arguing that the existence of humanity is "divinely ordained".
-Ormrod claims that Knight "arguably abandons deep ecology in favour of straightforward misanthropy".
+Ormrod writes that Knight "arguably abandons deep ecology in favor of straightforward misanthropy".
 He notes that Knight's claim that the last humans in an extinction scenario would have an abundance of resources promotes his cause based on "benefits accruing to humans".
 Ormrod sees this type of argument as counter-intuitive, arguing that it borrows the language of "late-modern consumer societies".
 He faults Knight for what he sees as a failure to develop a consistent and unambiguous ideology.
 The Economist characterizes Knight's claim that voluntary human extinction is advisable due to limited resources as "Malthusian bosh".
 The paper further states that compassion for the planet does not necessarily require the pursuit of human extinction.
 Sociologist Frank Furedi also deems VHEMT to be a Malthusian group, classifying them as a type of environmental organization that "[thinks] the worst about the human species".
 Writing in Spiked, Josie Appleton argues that the group is indifferent to humanity, rather than "anti-human".